sharath2106/sharath2106/README.md

 My name is Gopi Shankar Haridas, and I am a Test Automation Engineer with 10 years of experience in Web, Mobile and API automation.
 I am from India, currently working at Ocado Technology, London, United Kingdom!

 - 🌱 I’m currently learning about Kubernetes & Devops technologies
 - 🥅 2022 Goals: Contribute to open source software.
-My target is 15 PR's for the year.
 - 💬 Ask me about Selenium, Playwright, TestCafe, Appium, Rest Assured, Docker
 - ⚡ Fun fact: I love to travel, and I have once travelled to Kanyakumari just because the next bus I saw was heading to Kanyakumari.